 Specialized privacy tools offer additional protection:

-While these tools can be effective against specific fingerprinting techniques, they often create usability issues and may actually make users more identifiable by creating unusual browser configurations.
+While these tools can be effective against specific browser fingerprinting techniques, they often create usability issues and may actually make users more identifiable by creating unusual browser configurations.

 Several factors make complete protection against fingerprinting fundamentally difficult: